maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 17.`\|`ITSM`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Now you can switch from **Lit** to **Wireframe** and zoom in and out.
-You will notice the non nanite mesh has 3 LOD's and the nanite mesh always shows a less dense mesh but adapts to the distance from ther camera.
+You will notice the non nanite mesh has a single LOD and is so dense you can't see any lines for the polygons. the nanite mesh always shows a less dense mesh but adapts to the distance from ther camera.
+Nanites are trying to keep it to a maximum number of faces per pixel based on the relation the model has to the camera.
+Notice the non-nanite mesh is solid.

 https://user-images.githubusercontent.com/5504953/184512529-7802ddfb-fab6-4189-8929-14d614954517.mp4